 Shabby Chic Farmhouse Ideas

 Shabby chic and farmhouse decor have a lot of overlapping areas.
-Shabby chic tends to use more rustic or vintage pieces, together with whimsy and romance.
+Shabby chic uses more rustic or vintage pieces with whimsy and romance.
 You’ll often find more of a monochromatic or pastel palette in shabby chic farmhouses.

-Genuine farm elements, such as milk jugs, wine crates, and wire baskets, can be repurposed for new tasks
+- Genuine farm elements, such as milk jugs, wine crates, and wire baskets, can be repurposed for new tasks.

-Furniture and accessories with distressed finishes
+- Furniture and accessories with distressed finishes

-Rosemaling, stenciling, and other hand-painted designs
+- Rosemaling, stenciling, and other hand-painted designs

-Vintage linens like tea towels, quilts, and pillowcases
+- Vintage linens like tea towels, quilts, and pillowcases

-Florals, leaves, and branch patterns
+- Florals, leaves, and branch patterns

-Whimsical antiques, such as old clocks, apothecary shelving, and birdhouses
+- Whimsical antiques, such as old clocks, apothecary shelving, and birdhouses

-Mismatched dishware and glassware collected over time
+- Mismatched dishware and glassware collected over time

 Modern Farmhouse Bedroom Ideas

-Maintain a mix of rectilinear and curved furnishings to keep the lines from getting too harsh.
+- Maintain a mix of rectilinear and curved furnishings to keep the lines from getting too harsh.

-Use warm, natural elements where surfaces are the barest for a less sterile feel.
+- Use warm, natural elements where surfaces are the barest for a less sterile feel.

-Add prairie industrial furniture or accessories for a modern touch with a rustic feel.
+- Add prairie industrial furniture or accessories for a modern touch with a rustic feel.

-Blend contemporary art with more traditional furnishings.
+- Blend contemporary art with more traditional furnishings.

-Keep window treatments simple but warm.
+- Keep window treatments simple but warm.

 - Use lighting to add modernity in small amounts.

 Rustic Farmhouse Bedroom Ideas